bflanders/sudoku_boards/README.md

 Create solved boards first, then make puzzles.

 ## Introduction
-I ran across this problem while checking out /r/learnpython on Reddit. /u/TeamTuck wrote some code that created "completed" sudoku boards (all cells completed with the row, column, and "block" constraints in place.
-The code was good, but I thought I'd take a crack at solving it.
+I ran across this problem while checking out /r/learnpython on Reddit. /u/TeamTuck wrote some code that created "completed" sudoku boards (all cells in a sudoku board filled in with a number with uniqueness across rows, columns, and "blocks").
+I thought I'd take a crack at solving it.
 I've tried many approaches and they all went nowhere...until recently.
-I had the clarity need to think about the problem in The Right Way.
+I had the clarity need to think about the problem in The Right Way (c).
 For closure, here's me telling you my thought process.

 ## Mistakes were made
 I made a lot of mistakes.
 I think the failure I was having was that I though that you could do things sequentially, using a cell by cell walk, with the idea that if you find that you've taken the wrong path, just back up and choose a better one.
 That becomes a problem if you haven't been recording things right.
 I kept creating solutions where backtracking wasn't done correctly.
 I essentially destroyed the necessry information that I could recover from it.